cynic-net/comci/NOTES.md

 ### Workflow

+Test results can be put on any branch under `refs/ci/results`.
+People can choose their own branch structure underneath `refs/ci/results` (depending on organization size/needs).

-Small groups where test results are pushed less frequently would probably have everybody committing results on to `git-ci/master`; if a new comit can't be pushed, the committer can pull, merge or rebase his results on to `remote/git-ci/master` and push it up with little likelyhood that during this time someone else will have pushed new commits on to that branch.
+Small groups where test results are pushed less frequently would probably have everybody committing results on to `refs/ci/results/master`; if a new comit can't be pushed, the committer can pull, merge or rebase his results on to `refs/remotes/ci/results/master` and push it up with little likelyhood that during this time someone else will have pushed new commits on to that branch.

-Large groups with a high rate of adding test results can commit to different branches under `git-ci/` and merges can be done to `git-ci/master` less frequently by whichever hosts find it convenient to do that.
-Programs that process test results will always look at all branches under `git-ci/` for results so that results not merged into `git-ci/master` are not missed.
+In larger groups, test results can be committed to different branches under `refs/ci/results` and merged back into `refs/ci/results/master` by whichever hosts find it convenient to do that.
+Programs that process test results can always look at all branches under `refs/ci/results` for results so that results not merged into `refs/ci/results/master` are not missed.

 Configuration Format
 --------------------